 Access to the Help Center, License Manager, Update Manager and other administrative functions can be found on the User Menu located in the top-right corner of the Workspaces page.

-On the Workspaces Page, NP-View II provides a demo workspace as well as the ability to start creating your own workspaces.
-To get started, name and create a +New workspace and +Import configuration files.
-You can also drag and drop configuration files onto the workspace page.
+On the Workspaces Page, NP-View provides a demo workspace as well as the ability to start creating your own workspaces.
+Click here to learn more about using workspaces.

-If you contact technical support, they will ask you for the software version you are running.
+If you contact technical support, they will ask you for the software edition and version you are running.
 It can be found on the bottom left corner of the home screen.

 - Use the add or remove programs feature to remove the software

 Remove the file at the location listed below and restart the application to input your credentials.

 - Windows: Delete the file ~AppData/Roaming/NP-View/db/auth_provider.cfg and then restart NP-View.

 - Linux: Remove the file ~/.config/NP-View/db/auth_provider.cfg